-&lt;sup>2 Hodgkin, "Italy and her Invaders," vol. ii. p.
+1 Hodgkin, "Italy and her Invaders," vol. ii. p.
 153. "...
 Per universas Venetiarum urbes. . . .
 Hunni bacchabantur" ("Historia Miscella" in Hodgkin).

-Then, twenty-four years after Attila's invasion, the Roman Empire of the West fell, and the insignia of Imperial rule were sent to Constantinople; while Herulian chief, Odovacer, was proclaimed king by the barbarians, and received the title of "Patrician" from the Eastern Emperor, Zeno.
+Then, twenty-four years after Attila's invasion, the Roman Empire of the West fell, and the insignia of Imperial rule were sent to Constantinople; while a Herulian chief, Odovacer, was proclaimed king by the barbarians, and received the title of "Patrician" from the Eastern Emperor, Zeno.

-His brief reign and his overthrow by Theodoric a his Ostrogoths need not detain us.
-The new monai established a wise and firm rule.
-His residences, Raven Pavia, and Verona, as well as his titular capital, Rome, the effects of his protecting care.
-At this time Milan still the most important city of the province of Ligi but we see signs of the advancing greatness of its ne bour Ticinum, better known by its later name, Pavi the inveterate enemy of its older rival.
-Its strong possheltered as it was by two rivers, the Ticino and the caused Theodoric to select it as a place of safety who to leave his mother and the other non-combatants o Gothic host (400 A.D.).
-When he had establishe rule in the peninsula he built there a palace and p baths, and it is probably to him that the city owe strong fortifications which made it in after year last refuge of the Gothic name in Italy.
+His brief reign and his overthrow by Theodoric and his Ostrogoths need not detain us.
+The new monarch established a wise and firm rule.
+His residences, Ravenna, Pavia, and Verona, as well as his titular capital, Rome, felt the effects of his protecting care.
+At this time Milan was still the most important city of the province of Liguria, but we see signs of the advancing greatness of its neighbour Ticinum, better known by its later name, Pavia, as the inveterate enemy of its older rival.
+Its strong position sheltered as it was by two rivers, the Ticino and the Po, caused Theodoric to select it as a place of safety wherein to leave his mother and the other non-combatants of the Gothic host (490 A.D.).1 When he had established his rule in the peninsula he built there a palace and public baths, and it is probably to him that the city owed the strong fortifications which made it in after years the last refuge of the Gothic name in Italy.

-The losses sustained by the provincials durin strife between Theodoric and Odovacer were made good during the settled years of the former's It is from the troublous times which followed death, the re-conquest of Italy for the Eastern I by the arms of Belisarius and Narses, and the descent, after a brief interval of rest, of a new and i able invader, the Lombards, that we may date the fall of the ancient social system of the peninsula.
+The losses sustained by the provincials during the strife between Theodoric and Odovacer were amply made good during the settled years of the former's reign.
+It is from the troublous times which followed on his death, the re-conquest of Italy for the Eastern Empire by the arms of Belisarius and Narses, and then the descent, after a brief interval of rest, of a new and formidable invader, the Lombards, that we may date the downfall of the ancient social system of the peninsula.

-The war between Goths and Byzantines lasted twenty years.
-During its course the Italians suntold miseries.
-Milan was rased to the ground Goths, and its male inhabitants put to the sword
+The war between Goths and Byzantines lasted nearly twenty years.2 During its course the Italians suffered untold miseries.
+Milan was rased to the ground by the Goths, and its male inhabitants put to the sword, to the

-&lt;sup>1 Hodgkin, vol. iii. pp. 220, 221.
+1 Hodgkin, vol. iii. pp. 220, 221.